 If some of your children are involved in the business, and others are not, they will view the business very differently.
 This can range from a self-worth to a cash flow perspective.
 If you have a non-involved owner, the conversation around what to do with excess cash flow can become divisive.
 If one child wants to reinvest in the business, and the other wants to take distributions to fund their lifestyle, you could be introducing an avoidable conflict between the two siblings.
 The complications grow exponentially if you have even more children in the business, or children from multiple marriages involved, in-laws, etc. The goals are protecting what you have built up to this point and being fair to all heirs… As owners of the business and wealth creators, one has the absolute right to determine how they want assets to be distributed and what future leadership of the business will look like.
 The problems arise when this is not clearly communicated

 To see additional recommendations of actions business owners can take, read the full Campden FB article here.
-To learn more about navigating sibling differences when it comes to succession planning, see our recent commentary or listen to a replay of our interactive webinar conversation on this topic.
+To learn more about navigating sibling differences when it comes to succession planning, see our recent commentary.

 Important Disclosures: Omnia Family Wealth, LLC (“Omnia”), a multi-family office, is a registered investment advisor with the SEC.
 This commentary is provided for informational purposes only.
 No portion of any statement included herein is to be construed as a solicitation to the rendering of personalized investment advice through this communication.
 Consult with an accountant or attorney regarding individual tax or legal advice.